 In any case, Buffalo’s wings all got back to Virginia intact, where they made for a very interesting lunch at my office.

 Our tasting criteria included appearance, sauce, crispiness, texture, flavor, and aroma.
-The various hot sauces were also hotly debated, as you might expect.
-And all three floors of the building smelled like wings, which might not have been what our landlord (and co-tenant) had in mind.
+The various sauces were also hotly debated, as you might expect.
+And all three floors of the office building smelled like wings, which might not have been what our landlord (and co-tenant) had in mind.

 After much (ok, a little) fanfare, Duffs was crowned the unofficial Virginia winner, with a complicated scoring system that would have made my in-laws shake their heads (again).